- Resolved: The United States should incrementally raise the federal minimum wage to at least $15/hr

-- Increase the Minimum Wage
+- Should The Minimum Wage Be Increased?

 - Should the minimum wage be set at the state level?100% say YES